QilinGu/udacity_ml/projects/capstone/README.md

 # Self-driving Toy Cars with Tensorflow

-### Capstone Project, Machine Learning Engineer Nanodegree
+This project was submitted as part of the Capstone Project for Sebastian Thrun's Machine Learning Engineer Nanodegree available on Udacity.

 Scott Penberthy
 November 1, 2016